Capitalisk/capitalisk-website/docs/guide-join-custom-blockchain.md

 ## 2. Add the genesis file to your node

 You need to get a copy of the custom blockchain's genesis JSON file from existing network participants.
-Once you have it, paste this file at the following relative relative path:
+Once you have it, paste it in the file at the following (relative) path (`capitalisk-core` is the directory where your node's source code is located):

 ```
 capitalisk-core/genesis/mainnet/foo-genesis.json
 ```

-Note that `capitalisk-core` is the directory where your node's source code is located.
+Remember to replace `foo` in the filename above with the symbol of the blockchain you want to join.

 ## 3. Create a new database